 Breathing & Thoughts

-Meditation, tai chi, qi gong, yoga, floatation therapy, massage, getting a manicure, listening to your favourite music, spending time in nature, drawing, painting, playing music, hugging, laughing and playing are all ways you can move from a stressful (sympathetic nervous system) state to a more relaxed (parasympathetic nervous system) state.
+Engaging in activities like meditation, tai chi, qi gong, yoga, floatation therapy, massage, indulging in self-care like getting a manicure, listening to soothing music, spending time in nature, pursuing creative outlets such as drawing, painting, or playing music, as well as social interactions like hugging, laughing, and playing can all facilitate a shift from a stressful (sympathetic nervous system) state to a more relaxed (parasympathetic nervous system) state.

 A resource I recommend is Sam Harris’ Waking Up AudiobookWaking Up is part seeker’s memoir and part exploration of the scientific underpinnings of spirituality without religion.
 My personal favourite book is The Untethered Soul by Michael A. Singer.
 This book shows how the development of consciousness can enable us all to live in the present moment and let go of painful thoughts and memories that keep us from achieving happiness and realisation.

 Another resource I recommend is The Oxygen Advantage by Patrick McKeown.
-The secret to weight loss, fitness, and wellness lies in the most basic and most overlooked function of your body; how you breathe.
 One of the biggest obstacles to better health and fitness is a rarely identified problem, namely chronic over-breathing.
 We often take many more breaths than we need, contributing to poor health and fitness and to a host of disorders, from anxiety and asthma to insomnia and heart problems.

 sleep-sydneystrengthconditioning